peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 `netbox_dns.delete_zonetemplate`  | Delete a zone template object `netbox_dns.view_zonetemplate`    | View zone template information

 To use tags, the `extras.view_tag` permission is required as well.
-Additionally, for NameServer, Registrar and Contact type objects the associated view permission is required to create a zone template, but not to apply it.
+Additionally, for Nameserver, Registrar and RegistrationContact type objects the associated view permission is required to create a zone template, but not to apply it.

 #### Fields
 The following fields are defined for zone templates: